Economy of China

 China has a network of free trade agreements with several countries, though Regional Comprehensive Economic Partnership (RCEP) accounts for the bulk of its trade integration.
 Of the world's 500 largest companies, 142 are headquartered in China.
 It has three of the world's top ten most competitive financial centers and three of the world's ten largest stock exchanges (both by market capitalization and by trade volume).
-China has the second-largest financial assets in the world, valued at $17.9 trillion as of 2021.
-China was the largest recipient of foreign direct investment (FDI) in the world as of 2020, receiving inflows of $163 billion. but more recently, inbound FDI has fallen sharply to negative levels.
+China has the second-largest financial assets in the world, valued at $28.3 trillion as of 2024.
+China is one of the largest recipient of foreign direct investment (FDI) in the world as of 2025, receiving inflows of $107 billion.
 It has the third largest outbound FDI, at US$192.20 billion for 2024.
-China's economic growth is stagnating in the 2020s as it deals with a range of challenges from a rapidly aging population, higher youth unemployment and a property crisis.
+China's economic growth has dealt with a range of challenges in the 2020s due to a property crisis.

-With 773 million workers, the Chinese labor force is the world's largest as of 2024, although it's shrinking rapidly.
-As of 2025, China was second in the world in total number of billionaires, although this number has been falling since its peak around 2020, and second in millionaires with 4.1 million according to statistia.
-Public social expenditure in China was around 10% of GDP.
+With 773 million workers, the Chinese labor force is the world's largest as of 2024, although it is shrinking due to the rapidly aging population.
+In March 2026, Forbes estimated China ranked second in the world, after the U.S., in total number of billionaires and total number of millionaires, with 539 Chinese billionaires, while Hurun Global Rich List estimated it ranked first, with 1,110 billionaires.
+China also has 5.3 million millionaires as of 2026, second highest after the U.S. Public social expenditure in China was around 10% of GDP.